igmarin/igmarin/README.md

 ### Hi there 👋
 - 🔭 I’m currently working at [United Virtualities](https://weareuv.com/ "United Virtualities")

-- 🌱 I’m currently learning Data Science
+- 🌱 learning Data Science & Product Management
 - 👯 I’m looking to collaborate on cool projects (I know sounds cheesy)
 - 📫 How to reach me by email or DM either here or twitter